patrykgruszka/responsive-breakpoint-tester/README.md

 # Responsive breakpoint tester
-Detect responsive breakpoints in JavaScript.
+Detect responsive breakpoints in JavaScript and fire events on breakpoints change.

 ## Installation